Sharp PC-7000: Reception

 The PC-7000 received high praise on release, with Sharp selling hundreds of thousands of units—this figure including sales of later models—globally over the years.
 George Brett, a journalist for the Toronto Star, preferred the Sharp PC-7000 over IBM's PC Convertible for retaining the then-widespread 5.25-inch floppy disk drives, costing less in its stock configuration while also having more memory, and backlighting the display.
 In comparison, Brett found IBM's adoption of 3.5-inch floppy disk drives as the exclusive media format of the Convertible poorly conceived and its display unreadable.
 Michael Heck, a freelance writer for Pico's Journal of Briefcase Computing found the PC-7000's size unobtrusive and its 19-pound weight fair for its capabilities over other portable computers.
 He ultimately praised the computer's communications support, near-full IBM PC compatibility, and display.

 Phil Casella, a software developer and an InfoWorld writer, called the PC-7000 well-performing, easy to use, to set up, and to service, and rated it a good value.
 In particular, Casella praised the computer's sturdy construction and case design and defined the display as "one of the best" LCDs his magazine staff had seen at the time of his review.
 Alfred Poor, a freelance writer for PC Magazine, also praised the construction and display, while holding reservation with the keyboard's lack of tactile feedback and moderate heft of the entire computer.
 Fellow PC Magazine writer Bill Machrone felt that the physical dimensions of the PC-7000 sat awkwardly between IBM's lightweight PC Convertible and Compaq's heavy but full-featured Portable II.
 Machrone also found fault with the LCD's weak contrast.

 Legacy

 From its introduction in 1985, the PC-7000's praise and steady sales encouraged the increased use of LCDs in portable computers.

 The original PC-7000 gave way to subsequent models—the PC-7000A, the PC-7100, the PC-7201, the PC-7221, and the PC-7241—all of which retain the luggable form factor.
-This series of portable computers was discontinued in around 1990.
+In 1987, Sharp recommissioned Vadem to produce the successor to the PC-7000 line, the Sharp PC-4500.
+This series of portables were in the laptop form factor, unlike the lunchbox PC-7000, and were released alongside the successor models in the PC-7000 line.
+The PC-7000 series was discontinued in around 1990.

 An original PC-7000 is housed in the Rhode Island Computer Museum.